Retinyl palmitate

 Retinyl palmitate, or vitamin A palmitate, is the ester of retinol (vitamin A) and palmitic acid, with formula C36H60O2.
 It is the most abundant form of vitamin A storage in animals.

 An alternate spelling, retinol palmitate, which violates the -yl organic chemical naming convention for esters, is also frequently seen.

+In 2021, vitamin A was the 298th most commonly prescribed medication in the United States, with more than 500,000 prescriptions.

 Biology

 Animals use long-chain esters of vitamin A, most abundantly the palmitate form, as a form of vitamin A storage.
 The storage reaction is catalyzed by LRAT, and the inverse is catalyzed by REH.
 The esters are also intermediates in the visual cycle: RPE65 isomerizes the retinyl part to 11-cis-retinal.

 Uses

-Vitamin A palmitate is a common vitamin supplement, available in both oral and injectable forms for treatment of vitamin A deficiency, under the brand names Aquasol A, Palmitate A and many others.
-It is a constituent of intra ocular treatment for dry eyes at a concentration of 138 μg/g (VitA-Pos) by Ursapharm.
+Vitamin A palmitate is a common vitamin supplement, available in both oral and injectable forms for treatment of vitamin A deficiency, under the brand names Aquasol A, Palmitate A, and many others.
+It is a constituent of intraocular treatment for dry eyes at a concentration of 138 μg/g (VitA-Pos) by Ursapharm.
 It is a pre-formed version of vitamin A; therefore, the intake should not exceed the Recommended Dietary Allowance (RDA).
-Overdosing preformed Vitamin A forms such as retinyl palmitate leads to adverse physiological reactions (hypervitaminosis A).
+Overdosing on preformed Vitamin A forms, such as retinyl palmitate, leads to adverse physiological reactions (hypervitaminosis A).

-Retinyl palmitate is used as an antioxidant and a source of vitamin A added to low fat milk and other dairy products to replace the vitamin content lost through the removal of milk fat.
-Palmitate is attached to the alcohol form of vitamin A, retinol, in order to make vitamin A stable in milk.
+Retinyl palmitate is used as a source of vitamin A added to low-fat milk and other dairy products to replace the vitamin content lost through the removal of milk fat.
+Palmitate is attached to the alcohol form of vitamin A, retinol, to make vitamin A stable in milk.

 Retinyl palmitate is also a constituent of some topically applied skin care products.
 After its absorption into the skin, retinyl palmitate is converted to retinol, and ultimately to retinoic acid (the active form of vitamin A present in Retin-A), though neither its skin absorption nor its conversion is very effective.